Add a Tournament Register Coaching & Playing Running Tournaments Help - FAQ Who Is List of Clubs

 • We had six qualifying games of six ends in nine time slots

-• Quarterfinals and semifinals were of eight ends and the final was two sets of five ends with a three end tiebreaker
+• Quarterfinals and semifinals were of eight ends and the final was two sets of five ends with a three end tiebreaker - might be better to just play four finalists

 • You can have 3 players for every available rink.
 We had 36 players and used 12 rinks.

 • Scoring was 10 for a win, five for a draw and 1 for each end won.
-Because we had six games and only 36 Players, three players who lost two games made the quartefinals.
+Because we had six games and only 36 Players, three players who lost two games made the quarterfinals.
 Even if you have 20 rinks it is very likely that all those who lose only one game will make the quarterfinals

 • Cards were printed for every player using word merging - these cards had space for 6 games of 6 ends and showed nine timeslots with the rink played on or the marking requirements at each time